iam-sandipmaity/video-downloader/COMPATIBILITY.md

 ### Step 2 — Obtain compatible binaries

 You need an `ffmpeg` binary compiled for your target ABI.
+The simplest supported custom-build layout is still a raw executable plus the asset fallback, but the app can also work with the newer embedded runtime package layout when available.

 #### ffmpeg